St Andrews Artwork

-This is a busy photograph.
+This is a busy area.
 On the left is the artwork, “A Poem For St Andrews” and student accommodation and

 a creche for the children of university students.